Meet The Team

 -

 Daniela is a PhD student in the Department of Psychology at Pontifical Catholic University of Rio De Janeiro in Brazil.
-Her collaboration with the CARE Lab, which began in Spring 2025, centers on adapting and piloting relationship education tools, including the Couple Relationship Skills Inventory and the ELEVATE program, for Portuguese-speaking couples.
+Her collaboration with the CARE Lab, which began in Spring 2025, centers on adapting and piloting the ELEVATE program for Portuguese-speaking couples in Brazil.
+She runs a private practice as a clinical psychologist, and enjoys spending time with friends and family, going for walks in nature, and playing board games and puzzles.

 Undergraduate Students